GithubUser18974/Questions/README.md

 Draw call batching is a draw call optimization method that combines meshes so that Unity can render them in fewer draw calls.
 Unity provides two built-in draw call batching methods:
 Static batching: For static GameObjects Unity combines them and renders them together.
 Dynamic batching: For small enough meshes, this transforms their vertices on the CPU, groups similar vertices together, and renders them in one draw call.
+# Difference between Destroy and DestroyImmediate unity function ?
+Destroy() will set the object to null at the end of the frame and whereas DestroyImmediate() function immediately set object reference to null.
+Use DestroyImmediate with caution, according to the docs you're supposed to avoid using DestroyImmediate
+#  Is this possible to collide two mesh collider,if yes then How?
+Yes when we mark one of them as Convex
+# What is the use of Occlusion Culling?
+Occlusion culling removes additional objects from within the camera rendering work if they are entirely obscured by nearer objects.
+The occlusion culling process will go through the scene using a virtual camera to build a hierarchy of potentially visible sets of objects.